blockchain2017/KAEWCOIN/README.md

 </div>

-# KAEWCOIN Marketplace Platform
+# Kaew Coin Marketplace Platform

 kAEWCOIN Marketplace is an ecommerce platform.
 We have many products available for sale from members.
 We use kAEWCOIN as a medium of payment.
 Our platform has compiled products in each category to facilitate product search.
 And a convenient, fast payment method via Blockchain is safe for customers.
 And every transaction made through PKC COIN will receive a 10% discount on every transaction.

 # Payment gateway
-kAEWCOIN ecommerce platform we have create tokens on Binance smart chain as a highly secure blockchain payment gateway with low fees and support for trading on top exchanges.
+Kaew Coin ecommerce platform we have create tokens on Binance smart chain as a highly secure blockchain payment gateway with low fees and support for trading on top exchanges.
 Moreover, our marketing team is expanding as a payment gateway on coinpayment.net our growing partnerships in the future.

 # Stake rewards
 Step-by-Step Stake Rewards